 The film is sometimes called "An RKO Radioactive Picture."
 It was filmed near a nuclear test site, and the set was contaminated by nuclear fallout.
 Photographs exist of John Wayne holding a Geiger counter.
 After location shooting, contaminated soil was transported back to Hollywood in order to match interior shooting done there.
 Over the next 20 years, many actors and crew members developed cancer.
 People Magazine researched the cast and crew's health for an article.
 By the time it was published, in November 1980, 91 of the 220 cast and crew members had developed cancer.
 Forty-six had died, including John Wayne, Susan Hayward, Pedro Armendáriz (who shot himself soon after learning he had terminal cancer), Agnes Moorehead, John Hoyt and director Dick Powell.
 The count did not include several hundred local Native Americans who played extras, or relatives of the cast and crew who visited the set, including John Wayne's son Michael Wayne.
 The article quoted the reaction of a scientist from the Pentagon's Defense Nuclear Agency to the news, "Please, God, don't let us have killed John Wayne".
 As of June 2011, the People article is available in their archive online.

 Eccentric billionaire Howard Hughes backed the film financially.
 He later paid an extra $12 million (estimated) for every existing copy because of guilt; he paid to ship 60 tons of contaminated soil to Hollywood for retakes.
-He kept a tight hold on the film, not even allowing it to be shown on television, for 17 years.
-Paramount finally obtained reissue rights in 1974.
+He kept a tight hold on the film, not even allowing it to be shown on television, for years.
+Universal bought the rights to the film in 1979, and according to the Hollywood Reporter, it had not been seen by the public for 21 years prior to the purchase (allegedly, Paramount obtained reissue rights in 1974).

 According to "The Hollywood Hall of Shame," the screenplay was written with Marlon Brando in mind for the lead.
 John Wayne was about to make the last film of a three-picture deal for RKO Radio, and Dick Powell had been assigned to direct.
 They were going over various scripts in Powell's office when Powell was called away for a few minutes.
 When he returned, he found Wayne enthusiastically looking over the screenplay for "The Conqueror", which Powell had intended to throw away.
 Powell tried to talk him out of it, but Wayne insisted that it was the film he wanted to make.
 As Powell later said, "Who am I to turn down John Wayne?"